 Kolaramma Temple – Beliefs

-The presiding deity in the temple is Mahishasuramardini, who is named Kolaramma by the local people.
+The presiding deity in the temple is Mahishasuramardini, named Kolaramma by the local people.
 She is an eight-armed Goddess Durga.
 The devotees worship her by looking at the mirror which is placed opposite the idol.
 There is a special pooja conducted on Tuesdays and Fridays, which is when devotees visit the temple.

 The temple is frequented by devotees as well as architecture enthusiasts.
 The best time to visit is from March to April.
 The famous Karage Festival is celebrated during those months.